Stocks move higher as banks, industrial companies recover - WTMJ

-Stocks were moving higher on Wednesday, helped by a recovery in banks and industrial stocks.
+Stocks were edging higher on Wednesday, helped by a recovery in banks and industrial stocks.
 Bond yields were steady after rising earlier this week.

-Investors continue to turn their attention to Washington, where Federal Reserve Chair Jerome Powell and Treasury Secretary Janet Yellen are speaking about the government’s stimulus efforts to combat the economic impact of the coronavirus pandemic.
+Investors had their eye on Washington, where Federal Reserve Chair Jerome Powell and Treasury Secretary Janet Yellen spoke before the Senate about the government’s efforts to combat the economic impact of the coronavirus pandemic.

 Bank stocks, which took a beating on Tuesday, were among the best performers.
 Banks have been volatile the last couple of weeks as investors try to gauge the impact of higher interest rates on the U.S. economy.
 Higher interest rates can slow economic momentum, but they also allow banks to charge more for loans.

 Technology stocks were modestly lower, pulling the technology-heavy Nasdaq down compared to the other indexes.
-Apple was down 1% while Facebook fell 1.3% and Microsoft fell 0.5%.
+Apple was down 1%, while Facebook fell 2%.

 The pandemic remains a dominant topic for investors.
 Stocks fell on Tuesday after Germany, Europe’s biggest economy, and the Netherlands extended lockdowns and imposed new travel and business curbs in response to spikes in infection.
 That followed similar moves earlier by Italy and France.